ImAnitaYadav07/Space_mission_analysis/README.md

 3.Which rocket has been used for the most space missions?
 Is it still active?

-4.Are there any patterns you can notice with the launch locations?
+4.Are there any patterns is notice with the launch locations?

 ![Space Missions Challenge](https://www.mavenanalytics.io/data-playground?page=2&pageSize=5)